ashwinhar/mta-open-data-challenge/README.md

 # Impacts of NYCT ADA Expansion
 This project is for the [MTA Open Data Challenge](https://new.mta.info/article/mta-open-data-challenge).
 In light of the New York State Governor unilaterally striking down the [MTA's Congestion Pricing plan](https://www.governor.ny.gov/news/what-they-are-saying-governor-hochul-announces-pause-congestion-pricing-address-rising-cost), funding for the [2025-2029 Capital Plan](https://future.mta.info/capitalplan/) is in peril.
 The Capital Plan covers a suite of important repairs and enhancements to the system, one of which is expanded ADA access.

-This project explores the benefits to New York City's ADA community should the full gamut of ADA station enhancements be completed, as well as the costs if it doesn't.
+This project explores the benefits to New York City's mobility-impaired community should the full gamut of ADA station enhancements be completed.

 ## Project Setup and Overview
 ### Setup